sdunbar19/weather-app/README.md

 # weather-app
 Challenge #1 of https://hackr.io/blog/best-computer-science-projects

+Edit 4/1:
+Am taking a break from this to work on some project work for a course.
+Will return when I can!

 ## ABOUT
 This is a simple weather app that takes in either the city/state or the zipcode of any American location, and tells you the weather at that